 Nerja's castle was part of a 16th-century lookout system.
-After Reconquista forces drove out the Muslims...Oh, that's right, you don't come to the Costa del Sol for history, you come for fun in the sun...and relaxation.
+After Reconquista forces drove out the Muslim...oh, that's right.
+You don't come to the Costa del Sol for history; you come for fun in the sun...and relaxation.

 And relax is what countless expat residents do.
 Nerja's expats are mostly British.
 Like many along this coast, they actually try not to integrate.
 They enjoy their English TV and radio, and many barely learn a word of Spanish.

-A short hike leads to a broader beach that appeals to different tastes.
-While it's packed through the summer, we're here in May when the heat and crowds are just right.
+A short hike takes us to a broader beach that appeals to different tastes.
+While it's packed through the summer, we're here in May, when the heat and crowds are just right.

 Ayo's place is famous for its beachside all-you-can-eat paella feast.
 For 30 years, he's been cooking up this classic Spanish specialty.

-Entering, you step into a forest of delicate columns and graceful arches dating from over a thousand years ago.
+Entering, you step into a forest of delicate columns and graceful arches dating from over 1,000 years ago.

 At its zenith, this mosque was the center of Western Islam and the heart of a cultural capital that rivaled Baghdad and Constantinople.
 A wonder of the medieval world, it's remarkably well-preserved, giving today's visitors a chance to appreciate Islamic Córdoba in its 10th-century prime.